cordova-plugin-camera-preview/cordova-plugin-camera-preview/README.md

 Cordova plugin that allows camera interaction from HTML cod for showing camera preview below or above the HTML.<br/>

-**Apr 27, 2016 - Plugin is starting to be maintained again, current development to get a decent stable version is happening on the branch [skanygin](https://github.com/cordova-plugin-camera-preview/cordova-plugin-camera-preview/tree/skanygin).
+**May 18, 2016 - Plugin is starting to be maintained again, current development to get a decent stable updated version is happening on the fork [westonganger/cordova-plugin-camera-preview](https://github.com/westonganger/cordova-plugin-camera-preview/tree/skanygin).
+This will be merged into master here once its working.
 Please direct all pull requests here until further notice.**

 <p><b>Features:</b></p>
 <ul>